 The gray dwarves

-- Ability Scores: Strength score increases by 1.
+- Ability Scores: Another score increases by 1 (usually Strength).

 Superior Darkvision.
 A duergar’s darkvision has a radius of 120 feet.

 Sunlight Sensitivity.
-Duergar have disadvantage on attacks and on perception checks that rely on sight when they, the target of their attack, or whatever they are trying to perceive is in direct sunlight.
+Duergar have disadvantage on attacks and on Wisdom (Perception) checks that rely on sight when they, the target of their attack, or whatever they are trying to perceive is in direct sunlight.

 Duergar Resilience.
 Gray dwarves have advantage against illusions and against being charmed or paralyzed.